 - (1) Start Reliability Must-Run (RMR) Units available in the time frame of the emergency.
-RMR Units should be loaded to full capability; - (2) Issue Dispatch Instructions to QSEs to suspend any ongoing ERCOT-required generating unit testing; - (3) Utilize Non-Spinning Reserve (Non-Spin) services that can be deployed to increase Responsive Reserves; - (4) ERCOT shall use the Reserve Discount Factor (RDF) for the purpose of monitoring Physical Responsive Capability (PRC).
-The PRC will be used by ERCOT to determine the appropriate emergency notification and EECP steps; and - (5) In addition, ERCOT may issue an appeal through the public news media for voluntary Load reduction if authorized by the ERCOT Chief Executive Officer or its designee based on an evaluation of existing and expected system conditions.
+RMR Units should be loaded to full capability; - (2) Issue Dispatch Instructions to QSEs to suspend any ongoing ERCOT-required generating unit testing; - (3) Utilize Non-Spinning Reserve (Non-Spin) services that can be deployed to increase Responsive Reserves; and - (4) ERCOT shall use the Reserve Discount Factor (RDF) for the purpose of monitoring Physical Responsive Capability (PRC).
+The PRC will be used by ERCOT to determine the appropriate emergency notification and EECP steps.